 The following diagram shows how the app handles logging when deployed to the App Engine flexible environment.

-As the bookshelf app runs, it writes logging data that is collected and made available in the Google Cloud Platform Console.
-You can use the log monitoring tools in the GCP Console to analyze the logs directly.
-If you want more detailed analysis, you can use the GCP Console to stream or import the app's logs into BigQuery or export them to a Cloud Storage bucket.
+As the bookshelf app runs, it writes logging data that is collected and made available in the Google Cloud Console.
+You can use the log monitoring tools in the Cloud Console to analyze the logs directly.
+If you want more detailed analysis, you can use the Cloud Console to stream or import the app's logs into BigQuery or export them to a Cloud Storage bucket.

 Understanding the code